Skip Ribbon Commands

 2. Talk with Nominated Healthcare Spokesperson

-Advance Care Planning (ACP) is also about having a conversation important people who will be your voice if you cannot speak for themselves – we call this person a Nominated Healthcare Spokesperson (NHS).
+Advance Care Planning (ACP) is also about having a conversation with important people who will be your voice if you cannot speak for themselves – we call this person a Nominated Healthcare Spokesperson (NHS).

 Pick someone you trust and feel comfortable sharing their wishes and concerns with.
 The best people to talk with are family, or in some instances, trusted friends.